Complexity classification of local Hamiltonian problems: The case without local terms

 On the other hand, if $A_j = -B_j$, we have

 where $B$ is a traceless Hermitian matrix that does not commute with $Z$, and $\alpha$, $\gamma \in \R$.
 By adding a suitable multiple of $H_i$ to $H_j$, antisymmetrising and rescaling, we can produce a matrix $ZZ + BI-IB$ for some $B$ that does not commute with $Z$.
-Lemma~\ref{lem:extractlts3} then implies that {\sc $\mathcal{S}$-Hamiltonian} is $\tim$-hard.
+Combining Lemma~\ref{lem:extractlts3} and Theorem \ref{thm:bh} then implies that {\sc $\mathcal{S}$-Hamiltonian} is $\stoqma$-hard.

 We finally address the fourth case (the $\qma$-hard case), which is split into two subcases.
 In the first subcase, assume there exists at least one 2-qubit matrix $H \in \mathcal{S}$ which has Pauli rank at least 2. $M(H)$ can be assumed to be either symmetric or skew-symmetric.
-If $M(H)$ is symmetric, by Lemma~\ref{lem:normalform} (and possibly relabelling Pauli matrices), using local unitaries $H$ can be mapped to $XX+\beta YY+\gamma ZZ + AI + IA$ for some $\beta$, $\gamma$ such that at least one of them is non-zero and some single-qubit Hermitian matrix $A$, so $\qma$-completeness follows from Lemma~\ref{lem:extractlts}.
+If $M(H)$ is symmetric, by Lemma~\ref{lem:normalform} (and possibly relabelling Pauli matrices), using local unitaries $H$ can be mapped to $XX+\beta YY+\gamma ZZ + AI + IA$ for some $\beta$, $\gamma$ such that at least one of them is non-zero, and some single-qubit Hermitian matrix $A$. $\qma$-completeness follows from Lemma~\ref{lem:extractlts}.
 If $M(H)$ is skew-symmetric, we similarly get $\qma$-completeness from Lemma~\ref{lem:extractltsskew}.

 In the second subcase, assume all 2-qubit matrices in $\mathcal{S}$ have Pauli rank 1.
-There does not exist $U$ such that $U^{\otimes 2} H_i (U^{\dag})^{\otimes 2} = \alpha_i Z^{\otimes 2} + A_i I + I B_i$ for all $H_i \in \mathcal{S}$, otherwise we would be in the third case.
-So in this subcase there must exist a pair $i\neq j$ and a unitary $U$ such that $U^{\otimes 2} H_i^{(2)} (U^\dag)^{\otimes 2}$ is diagonal, but $U^{\otimes 2} H_j^{(2)} (U^\dag)^{\otimes 2}$ is not, where $H_i^{(2)}$ is the 2-local part of $H_i$.
+There does not exist $U$ such that $U^{\otimes 2} H_i (U^{\dag})^{\otimes 2} = \alpha_i ZZ + A_i I + I B_i$ for all $H_i \in \mathcal{S}$, otherwise we would be in the third case.
+So in this subcase there must exist a pair $i\neq j$ and a unitary $U$ such that $U^{\otimes 2} H_i^{(2)} (U^\dag)^{\otimes 2}$ is diagonal, but $U^{\otimes 2} H_j^{(2)} (U^\dag)^{\otimes 2}$ is not, where $H_i^{(2)}$ is the 2\nobreakdash-local part of $H_i$.
 By applying this $U$ and rescaling, we can assume that